 Wildland fires scorch millions of acres every year in the United States (the average for the past ten years is just over four million acres a year).
 Scientists strongly suspect the acreage to increase due to global warming.

 Personally, I did not get involved until I was 43 years old.
 I wish I had looked at wildland firefighting as an occupation earlier in life.
-However, for federal firefighters and law enforcement there is an age restriction due to a mandated retirement age of 55, therefore, you cannot be older than 35 to enter a fulltime, firefighting occupational series.
+However, for federal firefighters and law enforcement, there is an age restriction due to a mandated retirement age of 55; therefore, you cannot be older than 35 to enter a full-time firefighting occupational series.
 For becoming a smokejumper, the restrictions are greater.
 The oldest a person can be for this elite group is 25.
 On the other hand, I don’t believe there is an upper limit on being a seasonal firefighter, as long as you can pass the physical exams and requirements.
 On the Ryan Gulch fire, a newspaper article was tacked to a bulletin board of a retired Phys.
 Ed. teacher on one of the crews.
-He was 72 years old, and to stay in shape he would run five miles in the morning before his shift started.
-Me and my colleges were flabbergasted.
+He was 72 years old, and to stay in shape, he would run five miles in the morning before his shift started.
+My colleges and I were flabbergasted.

 For Adults – Firestorm: How Wildfire Will Shape our Future by Edward Struzik and The Fire Line: The Story of the Granite Mountain Hotshots and One of the Deadliest Days in American Firefighting by Fernanda Santos